john-cd/rust_howto/src/concurrency/shared_state.md

 # Shared-State Concurrency

+Channels are similar to single ownership, because once you transfer a value down a channel, you should no longer use that value.
+Shared memory concurrency is like multiple ownership: multiple threads can access the same memory location at the same time.

 The Rust standard library provides smart pointer types, such as `Mutex<T>` and `Arc<T>`, that are safe to use in concurrent contexts.

 ## Mutex